 As the title suggests, this article discusses how political cartoons since World War II have shaped (or rather, reinforced) Western views of the Middle East, and more specifically, Islam itself.

-The Muslim figure on the right is saying: "take it back or I'll kill you!!!"
+The religious figure on the left is saying: "violence is wrong."
+The Muslim figure on the right is saying: "take it back or I'll kill you!!!" |

 It is almost cliche to hear that the media has massive amounts of influence in shaping an individual's opinions, paradigms, and culture; so much so that the idea has seemingly lost its impact.
 This is true mostly of TV, movies, and music today, but political cartoons have had, and continue to have, the largest impact in shaping opinions.
 This is because, according to the author, one does not need to "read" a political cartoon to understand it, but rather the cartoon speaks to you and can "tell readers what to think and how to feel about what is happening"(p.
 37).
 It is this image-feeling association that has the largest impact on shaping opinions generally, and political views, specifically.